fdeblasio/pokeemerald-expansion/notes.md

     - Nature Power details on summary screen (power/accuracy would be for in-battle status screen only)
         - All moves are special so change category to special (if nothing changes)?
         - This should wait for the battle terrain refactor
-    - Revert some Nature Power moves for a more varied effect (waiting on refactor PR)
+    - Revert some Nature Power moves for a more varied effect
 - Just make new tutors in towns or Battle Frontier
 - Update local Porymoves for automatic movepool updates (similar to Hail/Snowscape)
     - Any Pokémon that learns Drill Peck should learn Drill Run